-So why not do just after a day walking the South Downs before returning ot the welcome of this lovely apartment in Fulking to settle down with a warm glow and a good book.
+So why not do just that after a day walking the South Downs before returning to the welcome of this lovely apartment in Fulking to settle down with a warm glow and a good book.

 A perfect holiday home at any time of year.